What steps make for successful academic lectures?

 Perhaps one of most effective ways of benefitting from a lecture is to both review and continue to explore the lecture content after the talk.
 Adding to your notes, writing a summary of the lecture content or having a quick chat with peers – all these methods are recommended ways of helping students to understand and remember the main ideas discussed in the presentation.

 Well done.
 Now that we’ve explored what a lecture is, what to expect and how to succeed, we next compare the lecture format with the more interactive seminar.
-Continue reading this short course on lectures and seminars to find out how these two environments support learning in very different ways.
-Or, review the key facts about lectures first by unlocking and completing our Lesson 1 Worksheet.
+Continue reading this short reader on lectures and seminars to find out how these two environments support learning in very different ways.
+Or, review the key facts about lectures first by unlocking and completing our Chapter 1 Worksheet.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.